abyssDS/sfmlWiki/ProjectsfeMovie.md

 ###Mac OS X specific###

 libsfe-movie has been built in a way that allows you to put the dynamic library in your bundle application, for distribution purpose.
-The copying process can be done manually or automatically through Xcode.
-If you want to do it manually, make sure to copy the library to your_app.app/Contents/Frameworks.
+The copying process can be done manually, or automatically through Xcode.
+If you want to do it manually, make sure the library is copied to your_app.app/Contents/Frameworks.
 Create the Frameworks directory if needed.

 When using Xcode, you can automatize this process by [creating a Copy File build phase](http://developer.apple.com/library/mac/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html) and setting the Destination of this phase to "Frameworks".
 Then add libsfe-movie to this phase, this will ask Xcode to copy the library into your application at build time.

 ## <a name="license" />License [ [Top] ](#top)

 libsfe-movie is statically linked against FFmpeg, that is licensed under [LGPL 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
-Thus you don't need to care about the FFmpeg libraries, but **sfeMovie is itself covered by the LGPL license**.
+Thus you don't need to care about the FFmpeg libraries, but **sfeMovie is itself covered by the LGPL v2.1 license**.
 As for the legal side, note that you can download the sfeMovie sources from the [official Git repository](https://github.com/Yalir/sfeMovie).

 Basically, this means you can use sfeMovie for ANY project without ANY restriction until libsfe-movie is linked dynamically to your software.
 As soon as you link libsfe-movie statically, your software is also covered by the LGPL licence and you MUST provide the sources of your application/library.
 This is the main restriction.

-See <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html> for more information on LGPL.
+For more information on LGPL, have a look at <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html>.

 ###Legal notes###
 As you may now, patents on video codecs is a complex issue.
 FFmpeg is distributed under LGPL and tries to use free code only, but this still doesn't completely protect you.
 I advise you to read the mini FAQ on [FFmpeg's legal page](http://ffmpeg.org/legal.html).

+I've asked the different codec owners for some information and here's a little sum up:

+- MPEG4 decoder is free to use until your product is not distributed at more than 100 000 units per year
+- H.264 decoder is free to use until your product is not distributed at more than 50 000 units per year

 ## <a name="requirements" />System requirements [ [Top] ](#top)
 sfeMovie is known to work fine on both Mac OS X and Windows, but is unstable on Linux.